US airstrike targets Islamic State member in Afghanistan

-WASHINGTON (AP) — Acting swiftly on President Joe Biden's promise to retaliate for the deadly suicide bombing at Kabul airport, the U.S. military said it used a drone strike to kill a member of the Islamic State group's Afghanistan affiliate Saturday.
+WASHINGTON (AP) — Acting swiftly on President Joe Biden's promise to retaliate for the deadly suicide bombing at Kabul airport, the U.S. military said it killed a member of the Islamic State group's Afghanistan affiliate with a drone strike in the group's eastern stronghold.

-The strike came amid what the White House called indications that IS planned to strike again as the U.S.-led evacuation from Kabul airport moved into its final days.
+The strike Saturday local time came amid what the White House called indications that IS planned to strike again as the U.S.-led evacuation from Kabul airport moved into its final days.
 Biden has set Tuesday as his deadline for completing the exit.

+U.S. Central Command said the targeted individual, whose name and nationality were not released, was an IS “planner" and that he was hit in Nangarhar province, which borders Pakistan in eastern Afghanistan and was an early IS stronghold.

+A U.S. official said Saturday that the targeted individual appeared to survive an initial drone strike aimed at the vehicle in which he was riding.
+A second strike killed him, the official said, speaking on condition of anonymity to provide details not yet publicly released.

 The airstrike was launched from beyond Afghanistan less than 48 hours after the devastating Kabul attack that killed 13 Americans and scores of Afghans with just days left in a final U.S. withdrawal after 20 years of war.
-U.S. Central Command provided few details; it said it believed its strike killed no civilians.
+U.S. Central Command said it believed its strike killed no civilians.

 The speed with which the U.S. military retaliated reflected its close monitoring of IS and years of experience in targeting extremists in remote parts of the world.
 But it also shows the limits of U.S. power to eliminate extremist threats, which some believe will have more freedom of movement in Afghanistan now that the Taliban is in power.

-Central Command said the drone strike was conducted in Nangarhar province against an IS member believed to be involved in planning attacks against the United States in Kabul.
+Central Command said the targeted IS member was believed to be involved in planning attacks against the United States in Kabul.
 The strike killed one individual, spokesman Navy Capt.
 William Urban said.

 It wasn’t clear if the targeted individual was involved directly in the Thursday suicide blast outside the gates of the Kabul airport, where crowds of Afghans were desperately trying to get in as part of the ongoing evacuation.

-Note: This story has been corrected to reflect that the name of the province where the drone strike took place is Nangarhar, not Nangahar